 Below are a few of the photos that Genevieve has captured for the book.
 Get ready to salivate. 🙂

-Autumn in the 253 arrives with a fresh set of sensory inputs…the scents of wild mushrooms in the forests and pumpkin spice in the cafes, the flavors of new seasonal menu items in farm-to-table eateries/imbiberies, the calls of fog horns and geese, plus the sights and sounds of Tacoma Arts Month in October.
+Autumn in the 253 arrives with a fresh set of sensory inputs…scents of wild mushrooms in the forest and pumpkin spice in the cafes, flavors of new seasonal menu items in farm-to-table eateries/imbiberies, calls of fog horns and geese, plus the sights and sounds of Tacoma Arts Month.

 Which images appeal most to your eye?
 Which ones make you the hungriest/thristiest?
 Vote for your favorites at tacomaaromaflavor.com/tacomaartsmonth to enter the prize-drawing for a $50 gift certificate!

 All food and beverage photos taken by Genevieve Denise.
 Image of Kris with the exhibit taken by buddy, installation assistant/supervisor, and macrame advisor, Kim McDowell.